CE Accreditation Q&A

 • Changes in course name

-I am an accredited course provider; can I self-accredit courses that took place prior to my accreditation status being granted?
+I am a CE accredited course provider; can I self-accredit CE courses that took place prior to my accreditation status being granted?

-Course accreditation is not retroactive.
-Courses taking place on or after you have received accreditation status are valid provided, they meet the CE Guidelines, however courses with completion dates prior to the date of accreditation cannot be accredited.
+CE Accreditation is not retroactive.
+CE Courses taking place on or after you have received accreditation status are valid provided they have been reviewed and self-accredited by your organization.
+However courses with completion dates prior to the date of accreditation cannot be accredited.

-For example: No Name Provider received accreditation status January 2, 2023, therefore any courses offered or completed prior to that date cannot be advertised as accredited or be self-accredited by No Name Provider as accreditation is not retroactive.
-If a course was offered prior to January 2, 2023, it can still be a valid CE course if it meets the Insurance Council’s Continuing Education Guidelines.
-If the course was created prior to accreditation status, and continues to be offered (without substantial content change as defined in the Program Guidelines for Continuing Education Accreditation for Individual Courses), then No Name Provider can review it to ensure it meets all Guidelines and advertise it as accredited.
+For example: No Name Provider received CE accreditation status January 2, 2023, any courses offered or completed prior to that date cannot be advertised as accredited or be self-accredited by No Name Provider as accreditation is not retroactive.
+If the course was created prior to CE accreditation status, and continues to be offered, then No Name Provider can review it to ensure it meets all Guidelines and advertise it as accredited going forward.

-As per the Continuing Education for Course Providers Program Guidelines, the Insurance Council “reserves the right to monitor, review or audit the content and delivery of course material at any time” and if necessary, revoke course provider status.
+As per the Program Guidelines: Continuing Education Accreditation for Course Providers, the Insurance Council “reserves the right to monitor, review or audit the content and delivery of course material at any time” and if necessary, revoke course provider status.

 What is the purpose of the audit?